 Other elements that can help with properly capturing stormwater include permeable pavers for both pathways and driveways, as well as installing a rain barrel, so you can save the water for your garden (if it’s permissible in your area).

 What to plant

-When you’re making a list of rain garden plants, look for native plants, which will have adapted to the conditions in your region.
+When you’re making a list of rain garden plants, look for native plants.
+These options will have adapted to the conditions in your region.
 These will also attract beneficial insects and support wildlife, and are generally pretty low maintenance.
 Once plants become established, deep root systems help with the filtration process and work to absorb nutrients.

-You’ll want to consider different plants for the part of the rain garden that holds the most water, as well as the sides, which will be drier.
+You’ll want to consider plants for the parts of the rain garden that hold the most water.
+Keep in mind that different plants will be added to the sides, which tend to be drier.
 Look for double-duty plants that can tolerate heavy rains as well as drought, such as Pee Wee hydrangeas and Invincibelle Spirit smooth hydrangea, coneflowers, Phlox paniculata, fountain grasses, globe thistle, etc.

 Native plant resources

 Other eco-minded articles and ideas

 - Fusion gardening: Blending eco-friendly design elements into a traditional landscape